Bhagyalakshmi-V-2025/AI-for-detecting-waterborne-diseases-through-Image-Analysis/README.md

 strong potential for public health surveillance, particularly in underserved or remote areas where rapid diagnosis and response are critical to preventing the spread of waterborne diseases.

+I have uploaded the Yolov5 ipynb file in zip format since the file size was very big . when you click on that zip file , it takes you to a page called 'view raw' . click on that to download zip .
+Once downloaded. please run it in colab .
+Click on this link to download the EMDS-7 dataset : https://figshare.com/articles/dataset/EMDS-7_DataSet/16869571?file=31186899
+The published paper for the above project is uploaded as well.